Stephen-Hamilton-C/SigmonLED-Arduino/README.md

 Originally created as a Christmas gift for my sister.

+See [SigmonLED-App](https://github.com/Stephen-Hamilton-C/SigmonLED-App) for an Android and Desktop application to control this over Bluetooth.

 ## Setup
 You'll need an Arduino, LED strip, and a serial interface to the Arduino.
 I use an HM-10 BLE module from DSD Tech, it has massive range and fits my needs.